 To the people I met in Egypt, It’s been nearly a month since we returned from Egypt, but I’m still suffering from post-trip blues.
 Even now, I wake up thinking about those slow mornings in Zamalek, sipping pistachio lattes from the cozy coffee shop next door, strolling through quiet streets that eventually spilled into the

 If you’ve always thought that Siem Reap is all about the ruins of Angkor, we’re here to tell you what else this gorgeous city has in store!
-From exploring the rural life to enjoying the culinary delights, rare flora and fauna as well as getting in tune with your spiritual side – there’s so much
+From exploring the rural life to enjoying the culinary delights, rare flora and fauna, as well as getting in tune with your spiritual side, there’s so much that

 “The rain stops and my friend departs.
 I wish he had stayed, I wish the rain had not stopped so soon.” -Ruskin Bond.
 It was just another day when I met ‘this person’.
 He came to JNU to play football with my friends.
 A brief interaction, some words exchanged over alcohol and dinner, and I